 One day in February of 1981 the phone rang in my studio apartment in Antwerp.
 I picked up and a man’s voice asked if this was me.
 He sounded quiet, sophisticated.
 We arranged for a meeting.
 When the doorbell rang, I buzzed him in and heard him come up the stairs, turning to come into view, red-faced, puffing, out of breath.
 Standing before me in the doorway he stuttered and trembled.
 I took his hands in mine and guided him inside.

 He sat down, accepted coffee and started to tell me about the family.
 He had brought photos.
 It was amazing.
 There they were, all brown-eyed artists - every one of them.
 My grandfather was also a composer: Godfried Devreese; whose father was a music teacher from a family of painters, writers, sculptors and composers.
-My grandmother was Frederika Gaillard, violinist and daughter of the solo cellist Frits Gaillard, who had moved to California in 1923 where he played in the Los Angeles Philharmonic.
+My grandmother was Frederika Gaillard, from Amsterdam, violinist and daughter of the solo cellist Frits Gaillard, who had moved to California in 1923 where he played in the Los Angeles Philharmonic.
 A tiny photo showed my great-grandfather wearing a white suit standing by a car parked by a palm tree.
 This family, Gaillard de Kerbertin, traced back to Brittany, and my father believed that his mother was Jewish from her mother’s side.
 It all sounded like music to my ears.

 The day was spent as in a dream.
 The most incredible moment was when the subject of dimples in the shoulders came up.
 It was a unique and strange trait of mine and I showed him by pulling my sweater down over my shoulder.
 He unbuttoned his shirt and threw it off, showing his own dimples, laughing that if we had not been absolutely certain that I was his flesh and blood, we could be certain now.